ReferenceAvo CodegenLibrary codegen

 }

 process() returns Map<String, AvoDestinationEvent> keyed by destination name (lowercased identifier from your Avo workspace).
-It throws AvoVerificationError when validation fails and strict = true (the default); otherwise it logs a warning and continues.
+In development and staging it throws AvoVerificationError when validation fails and strict = true (the default), otherwise it logs a warning and continues.
+In production, runtime validation is skipped entirely — process() never throws or logs, and always returns the destination map.
 Returns an empty map in noop mode.

 Swift